storuky/oxymoron/README.md

 ## Basic settings (Asset Pipeline)

-Add dependencies to your application.js и application.css
+Add dependencies to your application.js and application.css

 **application.js**
 ```